numcommand/num/README.md

   * mode-high:<br>
       The greatest value of the mode values or UNDEF.
 TODO.

+Sum Of:

   * sum-of-squares, ss:<br>
-      The sum of squares (SS), a.k.a. sum of the squared deviation.
+      The sum of squares, a.k.a. sum of each mean deviation to the power of 2.

   * sum-of-cubes:<br>
-      The sum of cubes, a.k.a. sum of the cubed deviation.
+      The sum of cubes, a.k.a. sum of each mean deviation to the power of 3.

+  * sum-of-quadss:<br>
+      The sum of quads, a.k.a. sum of each mean deviation to the power of 4.

 Variance: